Isn’t it unnerving to know that we are host to trillions of bacteria – especially in the gut?

 Learn from Past Invasions

 Certain immune cells in the gut produce immunoglobulins (IgG) that provide long-term protection against future assaults.
-IgGs help confirm good guys versus bad guys at any given snapshot of time or to reflect the immune challenges of a specific environment (drinking the local water on vacation).
+IgGs help the body confirm good guys versus bad guys at any given snapshot of time or to reflect the immune challenges of a specific environment (drinking the local water on vacation).
 They also help to physically bind toxins produced by bacteria or that get absorbed through a leaky gut through normal microbial metabolism.

 Their ability to do so is dependent on good microbial diversity, continued exposure to new microbes, and new foods in the environment.